snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: InsStr(pos, str)

-        Inserts the contents of the string *str* (either a Python str or a TStr) into the TStr at position *pos*.
+        Inserts the contents of *str* (either a Python :class:`str` or a :class:`TStr`) into the string at position *pos*.

      .. describe:: DelChAll(ch)

-        Deletes all instances of the char *ch* from the TStr.
+        Deletes all instances of the char *ch* from the string.

      .. describe:: DelSubStr(start, end)

-        Deletes the substring starting at position *start* and ending at position *end* from the TStr.
+        Deletes the substring starting at position *start* and ending at position *end* from the string.

      .. describe:: DelStr(str)

-        Deletes the first instance of *str* found in the TStr.
+        Deletes the first instance of *str* found in the string.
 Returns a bool indicating whether anything was deleted.

      .. describe:: LeftOf(ch)

-        Returns the substring left of the first instance of char *ch* in the TStr.
+        Returns the substring left of the first instance of char *ch* in the string.

      .. describe:: LeftOfLast(ch)

-        Returns the substring left of the last instance of char *ch* in the TStr.
+        Returns the substring left of the last instance of char *ch* in the string.

      .. describe:: RightOf(ch)

-        Returns the substring right of the first instance of char *ch* in the TStr.
+        Returns the substring right of the first instance of char *ch* in the string.

      .. describe:: RightOfLast(ch)

-        Returns the substring right of the last instance of char *ch* in the TStr.
+        Returns the substring right of the last instance of char *ch* in the string.

      .. describe:: Mid(start)
                    Mid(start, numChars)